Deploying an Agent

 Interacting with the Agent

-You can interact with your agent via the APIs directly or via a lightweight frontend contained in this repo.
+You can interact with your agent via the APIs directly or via the frontend contained in this repo.

 Direct